-Staff were supported by the manager to have the appropriate support to carry out their role effectively.
-This included a comprehensive induction at the organisations head office and once in post there was continuous training and support.
-The induction was in line with the Care Certificate which is designed to help ensure staff that are new to working in care had initial training that gave them a satisfactory understanding of good working practice within the care sector.
+Staff were supported by the manager to have the appropriate support to carry out their roles effectively.
+This included a comprehensive induction at the organisation's head office.
+Once in post there was continuous training and support.
+The induction was in line with the Care Certificate which is a recognised national industry standard designed to help ensure staff that are new to working in care had initial training that gave them a satisfactory understanding of good working practice within the care sector.
 Staff were positive that they were supported appropriately.
-One staff member said, "There is a lot of training, it is good."
+One staff member said, "The induction and training provided is really good."